pkumar26/azure-devops/devops-cd.md

 # Continous Deployment with Azure DevOps

+- Visit https://dev.azure.com and continue with same project you created earlier for CI.
 - Create a new Azure DevOps Repo, for example k8s-deploy-apps to hold the the YAML configuration for Kubernetes

 ![](images/11-newrepo.jpg)

+- Edit all files under yaml directory in locally cloned repo and modify:\
+    **<yourACRRegistry.azurecr.io>** with your repo url and \
+    **\<k8sSecretName>** with your secret created earlier
+- Edit helloworld-v2.yaml again and change \
+    **##BUILD_ID##** with the version you noted earlier in CI steps.
-- In the new repository, create a folder yaml and add all helloworld and aci YAMLs, provided with repo you cloned earlier.
+- In the new repository, create a folder yaml and add all YAMLs you modified in previous step to it.
 - You must mention file name while creating folder e.g. test.yaml but you can delete it once you upload other YAMLs.

 ![](images/12-newfolder.jpg)

-**Create artifacts build pipeline for the Kubernetes config files**

 - Upload azure-pipelines.yaml and store it in root directory.
 Then create a new build pipeline

+**Create artifacts build pipeline for the Kubernetes config files**

 ![](images/19-build.jpg)